- Torsional Output of Piston Engines -

 The torque peaks of this engine are roughly 140% of the mean torque instead of the 40% commonly expected from an even-fire V-12 (Allison, Merlyn, etc. as shown in Figure 6), and the valleys extend below zero (roughly -120% of mean torque).
 Also notice that the pulse shape looks less like a sine wave and more like a sawtooth wave.
 This shape suggests that there are some complex harmonic components in the excitation.

 The substantial difference between this engine and an even-fire V-12 could lead to some very unpleasant surprises if the PSRU system was not designed with the torque signature of this specific engine in mind.
-The saving graces, in this case, might be the fact that (a) the PSRU on this particular engine is a knockoff of the Orenda™ PSRU, which is extremely hefty, but has begun to exhibit problems in service above 150 hours, and (b) the V-12 package is delivered with an MT 4-blade composite prop, which is quite forgiving of large amounts of torsional excitation.
+The saving graces, in this case, might be the fact that (a) the PSRU on this particular engine is a knockoff of the Orenda™ PSRU, which is extremely hefty, but has begun to exhibit vibration-induced problems in service above 150 hours, and (b) the V-12 powerplant package described here is delivered with an MT 4-blade composite prop, which is quite forgiving of large amounts of torsional excitation.
 Only accumulated service will show whether this PSRU is up to the job.